Soulsavers: Collaboration with Mark Lanegan: It's Not How Far You Fall, It's the Way You Land and Broken (2006–2009)

-In 2006, collaboration begins with American singer, musician and songwriter - Mark Lanegan.
-On It's Not How Far You Fall, It's the Way You Land album, his vocals are featured in eight of the eleven songs, and he is also featured as co-author of five songs.
+In 2006, collaboration begins with American singer, musician and songwriter—Mark Lanegan.
+On the It's Not How Far You Fall, It's the Way You Land album, his vocals are featured in eight of the eleven songs, and he is also featured as co-author of five songs.
 In addition, the album has a remake of Lanegan's song "Kingdoms of Rain", originally released on his 1994 album, Whiskey for the Holy Ghost.
 Soulsavers recorded an album in England and Lanegan completed his vocals in Los Angeles.

-On the next Broken album, released in 2009, Lanegan's vocals are featured in nine out of thirteen songs, and he co-authored eight songs.
-Broken, was released on 17 August 2009.
+On the next Broken album, released on 17 August 2009, Lanegan's vocals are featured in nine out of thirteen songs, and he co-authored eight songs.
 Other prominent musicians such as Mike Patton (of Faith No More, Mr. Bungle, Tomahawk and other projects), Jason Pierce (of Spiritualized and Spacemen 3), Richard Hawley, and Gibby Haynes (of Butthole Surfers) also feature on the album.
-The non-album single "Sunrise," a song written by Lanegan and sung by Will Oldham, preceded the album release on 3 August 2009.
-The B-side is a cover of Palace Brothers' "You Will Miss Me When I Burn," a song written by Oldham and sung by Lanegan, that is also featured on the Broken album.
+The non-album single "Sunrise", a song written by Lanegan and sung by Will Oldham, preceded the album release on 3 August 2009.
+The B-side is a cover of Palace Brothers' "You Will Miss Me When I Burn", a song written by Oldham and sung by Lanegan, that is also featured on the Broken album.

 The pair have also worked as film score composers, such as on BattleGround: 21 Days on the Empire's Edge produced by the Guerrilla News Network.

 Their song "Revival" was featured on the 22 November 2007 episode of Grey's Anatomy, titled "Crash into Me" part 1.
 The song was also featured on 10 December episode of Friday Night Lights, titled "Giving Tree".
 It is also featured in the snowboarding movie That's It, That's All.
-Revival also featured in the trailer of the 2011 film Machine Gun Preacher.
-"Kingdoms of Rain" featured in the Lie to Me episode "Truth or Consequences," which aired on 5 October 2009.
+"Revival" also featured in the trailer of the 2011 film Machine Gun Preacher.
+"Kingdoms of Rain" featured in the Lie to Me episode "Truth or Consequences", which aired on 5 October 2009.
 They supported Depeche Mode during the European leg of their Tour of the Universe in late 2009.